josephtrandev/pomodoro-focus-timer/README.md

 ## [Live Demo](https://josephtrandev.github.io/pomodoro-focus-timer/)

-This Pomodoro Focus Timer is a tool developed to optimize the time tracking process when using the Pomodoro Technique.
+Pomodoro Focus Timer is a tool used to optimize the time tracking process when using the Pomodoro Technique.

-It will enable users to spend more time focusing on their task instead of worrying about their time and breaks.
+It allows users to spend more time focusing on their tasks instead of worrying about keeping track of their time and breaks.

 ***